-DEC404 LI Mantared Summar Decearch & Inquiry (SLIMMED/FALL OF unit) RES401-H Mentored Summer Research & Inquiry (SUMMER/FALL - 0.5 unit) Students will conduct a six-week, research & inquiry project under the guidance of a research mentor with experience & expertise in their field.
+RES401-H Mentored Summer Research & Inquiry (SUMMER/FALL - 0.5 unit) Students will conduct a six-week, research & inquiry project under the guidance of a research mentor with experience & expertise in their field.
 Students are responsible for meeting any requirements of the project site (e.g., documentation, participating in a poster presentation, etc.).
 The mentor and project must be approved or assigned by GSSM.
 Students prepare their GSSM Research & Inquiry Portfolio prior to the start of the Fall Semester.
 During the Fall semester, students work at a seminar level with a GSSM Research Advisor to complete preparation to present at the GSSM Annual Research Colloquium.
 This presentation is required to receive credit.
 The course does not count toward course load for the Fall Semester of the senior year.
 This course fulfills the Research and Inquiry Requirement at GSSM.
-Prerequisite: LLS107 Special Category: Fulfills Research & Inquiry Requirement Does not count toward course load for the Fall Semester of the senior year.
-CHE401-H Research in Microwave Spectroscopy (FALL Semester - 0.5 unit) See course listing in Chemistry for full description.
-This course fulfills the Research & Inquiry Requirement at GSSM.
-Prerequisite: CHE100-H, CHE201-AP, or CHE203 Special Approval: Instructor and Director of Research & Inquiry
+Prerequisite: LLS107 Special Category: Fulfills GSSM Research & Inquiry Requirement Does not count toward course load for the Fall Semester of the senior year.
+RES410-H Advanced Research & Inquiry Communication (FALL - 0.5 unit) Students will focus on communication of their Research & Inquiry Project from Mentored Summer Research & Inquiry (RES401) gaining experience in multiple modes of research communication to a variety of audiences.
+Students will produce a research & inquiry portfolio culminating in a full-length technical research paper suitable for submission to a regional, national, or international research competition and presentation of the project at Annual Research Colloquium.
+Corequisite: RES401-H CHE401-H Research in Microwave Spectroscopy (FALL Semester - 0.5 unit) See course listing in Chemistry for full description.
+Prerequisite: CHE100-H, CHE201-AP, or CHE203 Special Category: Fulfills GSSM Research & Inquiry Requirement Special Approval: Instructor and Director of Research & Inquiry Special Approval.
+Instructor and Director of Research & inquiry CHE403-H Research in Computational Drug Design (FALL Semester - 0.5 unit) See course listing in Chemistry for full description.
+Prerequisite: CHE100-H, CHE201-AP, or CHE203 Special Category: Fulfills GSSM Research & Inquiry Requirement Special Approval: Instructor and Director of Research & Inquiry 66640211 CSC403-H Research in Computational Mathematics (SPRING Semester - 0.5 Units) See course listing in Computer Science for full description.
+Special Category: Fulfills GSSM Research & Inquiry Requirement Special Approval: Instructor and Director of Research & Inquiry ENGIN401-H Research in Multimodal Transportation Systems (A Full Year Course - 1.0 unit) above AP or DC See course listing in Engineering for full description.
+Prerequisite: ENG112 Special Category: Fulfills GSSM Research & Inquiry Requirement